 In an ever changing world, inventions and innovations are superseded before they are even released, and jobs that our kids will be employed to do don’t even exist yet.
 The Technologies program at Guardian Angels seeks to equip students with an array of skills and competencies ensuring they approach future challenges with confidence and capability.

 All children in classes from Prep to Year 6, excluding Year 3, take part in Performing Arts classes at Guardian Angels.
 Performing Arts includes the curriculum strands of drama, media arts, dance and music.
 If acting, dancing, singing and film making are your thing you will love the array of opportunities these classes provide.
 We have a wonderful green room facility which we use widely in media arts, and to make our GA News.
 Our wonderful choirs consisting of; Junior Girls Choir, Senior Girls Choir and Boys Choir, regularly perform at our amazing Friday Assemblies.
-Over the past 3 years we have staged a variety of Musical Theatre productions including; the fantastic “Kids At Sea” which was a roaring success.
-In 2018, Year 5 and 6 students will undertake a musical of their own, each Semester.
-The initial production will be "Reach For The Sky", and the ‘glitzy’ “Primary School Christmas Musical.”
+Over the past 3 years we have staged a variety of Musical Theatre productions including; the fantastic “Kids At Sea”, the motivating "Reach For The Sky", and the ‘glitzy’ “Primary School Christmas Musical.”
 In 2019, the planned ‘Theatre Sports’ competition may intrigue and delight your creativity and imagination.

 Guardian Angels is very fortunate to have a workshop spare where year 6 students learn all about safety, tools, machines and materials.
 The students follow instructions to create many products such as candle holders from plastic to money boxes from timber.